Strong Password Generator

 Generate strong passwords and passphrases in your browser.
 Nothing leaves your device.

-Create secure, random passwords instantly with our free password generator.
-Every password is generated entirely in your browser using cryptographic randomness — nothing is ever sent to a server.
+Generate strong passwords instantly — free, secure, and entirely in your browser.
+Every password is created using cryptographic randomness (Web Crypto API) and nothing is ever sent to a server.
 Choose your preferred length, character types, or switch to memorable passphrases.
 Strong passwords are your first line of defense against unauthorized access to your accounts.

 Why random passwords matter